jmegner/XamarinPipelineDemo/README.md

 Previously, an inline powershell script copied an unsigned APK file to `Build.ArtifactStagingDirectory`, and then `AndroidSigning` task created its APK and idsig outputs in `Build.ArtifactStagingDirectory`.
-`PublishBuildArtifacts`'s `pathToPublish` input defaults to publishing all files in `Build.ArtifactStagingDirectory`, so the default works out.
+`PublishBuildArtifacts`'s `pathToPublish` input defaults to publishing the directory `Build.ArtifactStagingDirectory`, so the default works out.
 `PublishBuildArtifact`'s
 [source code](https://github.com/microsoft/azure-pipelines-tasks/blob/f332a4b07713aaa94365fc741127618376a89304/Tasks/PublishBuildArtifactsV1/publishbuildartifacts.ts#L70)
 suggests to me that published files are not removed, so keep that in mind when doing multiple publishes.

+When you download the `apks` artifact, the download will be a zip file named `apks.zip`, which will contain an `apks` folder that will contain all the published files.

 Note that `pathToPublish` does not support wildcards.